neofright/Path-of-Serenity-and-Insight/readme.md

 ## III.
 THE CONQUEST OF THE HINDRANCES

 The *jhānas*  are attained sequentially, mastery over each lower one being a prerequisite to the practice issuing in the next higher one.
 The attainment of any *jhāna* comes about through a two-sided process of development—on one side is the elimination of the states obstructive to it, on the other the acquisition of the states composing it.
-The former set is called its factors of abandonment (pahdnangani), the latter its factors of possession (samanndgatangani).
+The former set is called its factors of abandonment (*pahānangāni*), the latter its factors of possession (*samannāgatangāni*).
 In the case of the first *jhāna* the factors of abandonment are the five hindrances, its factors of possession the basic five *jhāna* factors.
 Both are alluded to in the standard formula for the first *jhāna*:

 > Quite secluded from sense pleasures, secluded from unwholesome states of mind, he enters and dwells in the first *jhāna*, which is accompanied by applied thought and sustained thought with rapture and happiness born of seclusion.[^54]